wyb217/stm32ai-modelzoo-services/object_detection/deployment/doc/tuto/How_to_deploy_yolov8_yolov5_object_detection.md

 3. A quantized model per tensor with input / output in integer int8 format: yolov8n_saved_model/yolov8n_integer_quant.tflite.
 4. A quantized model per tensor with input / output in float format: yolov8n_saved_model/yolov8n_full_integer_quant.tflite.

-> [!TIPS] It is recommended to use per-channel quantization to better maintain the accuracy, so we recommend to use directly tensorflow lite converter to do the quantization.
+> [!TIP] It is recommended to use per-channel quantization to better maintain the accuracy, so we recommend to use directly tensorflow lite converter to do the quantization.

 Start from the generated saved model (1 above) as input for the tensorflow converter.
 Be sure to used the saved model generated through the export command with int8=True.
 A script is provided to quantize the model, the yaml file provide the quantization information (see below details).

 For deployment the model shall be quantized with input as uint8 and output as float or int8.

-> [!Note] Yolov5
+> [!NOTE] Yolov5

 > The initial version of yolov5n is using a different output shape.
 For deployment it requires then to add transpose layers compared to the yolov8n.
 > Ultralytics introduced the yolov5nu version that is aligned with yolov8 output shape.